zangsir/coref/readme.md

 (or to use -w in this case to write output to one file)

+There is also a simple script, formatXML.py, to output the well formatted (indented) gold file as xml, for instance:

+<code>$ python formatXML.py wsj_2321.coref >> wsj21.xml </code>

 <h2> 2.
 Output OntoNotes gold file to html </h2>

 Note: html file must be placed in the correct directory together with the javascript and css files for correct visualization of coreference.